 Innovative Procedure For Pediatric Scoliosis Patients

-In addition to spreading awareness about what scoliosis is, the Campbell Clinic would like to spread awareness about an innovative procedure for pediatric scoliosis patients that is newly available in the southeast region via Campbell Clinic in Memphis.
+In addition to spreading awareness about what scoliosis is, the Campbell Clinic would like to spread awareness about an innovative procedure for pediatric scoliosis patients.
+It is newly available in the southeast region via the Campbell Clinic in Memphis.
 This procedure can alleviate the need for patients with severe scoliosis to have regular surgeries, as frequent as every 6 months during their growing years.
 That is pretty great!

 Since this is National Scoliosis Awareness Month, June is the perfect time for increasing education, early detection and awareness about scoliosis and its prevalence.
 If you believe a family member may have scoliosis or you want to learn more about the new pediatric scoliosis procedure, visit campbellclinic.com

 Information on the new pediatric scoliosis procedure was provided by the Campbell Clinic.
 Please see a doctor about any health concerns you may have.